fenago/ml-scikit-keras-tensorflow/labs/lab_12.md

 corresponding TensorFlow operations.
 If you want to write code that will be portable to other Keras implementations, you should use these Keras functions.
-However, they only cover a subset of all functions available in TensorFlow, so in this book we will use the TensorFlow operations directly.
+However, they only cover a subset of all functions available in TensorFlow, so in this course we will use the TensorFlow operations directly.
 Here is as simple example using `keras.backend`, which is commonly named `K` for short: